MEDAL: Melbourne Environmental Data Analytics Lab

 Designing effective economic policy for the decarbonisation of energy, transportation, and manufacturing and the protection of forest and water systems

-We are a new lab hosted at the Faculty of Business and Economics at the University of Melbourne.
-We run a reading group and a seminar series and will be hosting international visitors.
+We are a lab hosted at the Faculty of Business and Economics at the University of Melbourne.
+We run a reading group, a series of seminars and workshops and host international visitors.
 We are currently coordinating two research and policy symposia to be held in December 2026 and in December 2027.
 Our research lies in two areas:

 Electricity